Immortale-dev/QTest/README.md

 ```
 ____
 #### BEFORE_ALL ({})
-This macro requires only the **code scope** to be passed as the first parameter.
+This macro requires only the **code scope** to be passed as a first parameter.
 The code inside the brackets will be called only once, before the first test from the `DESCRIBE` where this `BEFORE_ALL` placed is executed.
 Usually this rule is used to initialize the variables needed for the test cases.
 ***Example:***
 ```C++
 ...